Last updated on July 15th, 2025 at 08:38 am

 - No Side Effects: Unlike some other antidotes, Digoxin-specific antibody does not cause adverse effects on its own.

-- Dose Adjustments: The dose of the antidote can be adjusted based on the severity of the toxicity, which allows for a tailored and effective treatment.
+- Dose Adjustments: The dose of the digoxin antidote can be adjusted based on the severity of the toxicity, which allows for a tailored and effective treatment.

 - Reversible Binding: Once bound to digoxin, the complex formed can be removed from the body through the kidneys, helping to restore normal digoxin levels.